noties/ScriptJava/README.md

 }
 getOtherInt(3)
 ```
+Note, that semicolon is required if line contains brakets

+### Language level
+The language level depends on `javac` from system's PATH.
+If it points to jdk1.8, then it's Java8, and so on.

+### Custom JARs
 If you wish to add a custom jar or jars as a dependency for a running script, create a folder named `lib` in ScriptJava.jar execution folder and place there your jars

 ### Utility methods